 Lory Kehoe is the founder and Chair of Blockchain Ireland, the country’s leading voice for the blockchain and crypto industry.
 He was the CEO of MSX, a UAE-regulated stablecoin company, and previously served as the Chief Commercial Officer and Head of International at M2, a UAE-based crypto exchange.
 With extensive experience across finance and technology, Lory has held senior positions at Coinbase, BNY Mellon, and ConsenSys.
 He is an Independent Non-Executive Director (INED) with Push, a company within the Avara group, and an adjunct assistant professor at Trinity College Dublin, where he teaches on the MBA and a specialised crypto program.
 He is also pursuing a PhD in Web3 entrepreneurial ecosystems with Trinity Business School.

 Previously, Patricia was Director of Drinks Ireland (2017-2022) and Director of the Small Firms Association (2006-2017).
-She has been a voluntary Director of IASIO since 2016, becoming Chair in 2020; and before that was a voluntary Director of Business in the Community (Ireland) from 2007-2014 and of Clondalkin Enterprise Group from 2000-2006.
+She was a voluntary Director of IASIO from 2016-2023 becoming Chair in 2020; and before that was a voluntary Director of Business in the Community (Ireland) from 2007-2014 and of Clondalkin Enterprise Group from 2000-2006.
 Patricia holds an MA in International Studies (UL), BA in Economics (TCD), Diploma in Management (TUD), Diploma in Employment Law (NCI).

 Siobhán Hanley is the Head of Fintech & Payments at IDA Ireland, responsible for overseeing a global portfolio of companies ranging from high-growth disruptors to long established multinational corporations.
 She plays a strategic role in supporting both existing investors and potential new entrants, fostering foreign direct investment (FDI) and driving the expansion of Ireland’s fintech and payments sector